BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 by third parties, and Amazon Web Services, Inc. is the invoicing party with respect to these models.

-**50.12.2.** As part of providing the Service, Amazon Bedrock may use automated abuse detection mechanisms designed to detect harmful content, including related to potential violations of our or third-party model providers’ terms of service or acceptable use policies.
-If these mechanisms detect apparent child sexual abuse material, you agree and instruct that we may report the incident to the National Center for Missing and Exploited Children or other authority.
-See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) for more details about abuse detection on Bedrock and related information sharing with third parties.
+**50.12.2.** As part of providing the Service, Amazon Bedrock may store Service inputs and outputs for up to 30 days (unless otherwise required by law) for the sole purpose of detecting activity that violates our, or third- party model providers’, terms of service or use policies.
+If we detect apparent child sexual abuse material (“CSAM”), you agree and instruct that we
+may: (a) review the flagged input or output to determine if it is CSAM, and (b) report the incident to the National Center for Missing and Exploited Children or other authority.
+See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) for more details about abuse detection on Bedrock.

 **50.12.3.** Provisioned throughput commitments for Bedrock.
 We may change provisioned throughput commitment pricing or stop offering commitments for